PyPSA/pypsa-eur/doc/installation.rst

 Handling Configuration Files
 ============================

-PyPSA-Eur has several configuration options that must be specified in a ``config/config.yaml`` file located in the root directory.
-An example configuration ``config/config.default.yaml`` is maintained in the repository, which will be used to automatically create your customisable ``config/config.yaml`` on first use.
+PyPSA-Eur has several configuration options that users can specify in a ``config/config.yaml`` file.
+The default configuration ``config/config.default.yaml`` is maintained in the repository.
 More details on the configuration options are in :ref:`config`.

 You can also use ``snakemake`` to specify another file, e.g.
 ``config/config.mymodifications.yaml``, to update the settings of the ``config/config.yaml``.